Nifri2/puck/README.md

 My Own implementation of PyFuck inspired by JSFuck.

+There are no comments in the script, so it can encode itself, its strill struggeling with larger scripts due to the recursion limits.

 Still trying to improve it.

 A good start is to run the script on itself, and run the encoded version.